Physically-based dimensionless features for pluvial flood mapping with machine learning: Discussion

-In this work, we have performed preliminary analysis of how changing the thresholds for delineating flow paths alters the performance of the logistic regression model.
-Specifically, we decreased the contributing area threshold for the nonlocal flow paths from 1 sq. mile to 0.2 sq. mile.
-The resulting performance change is in terms of the percent change in the F-score (Table \ref{tab:cases_change}).
-Generally, there is an overall performance decrease with the most significant performance decreases occurring for the 10-year event (Table \ref{tab:cases_change}).
-The 10-year event has the most dramatic performance decrease because most of the flooding for a 10-year event is centered around the major rivers and streams, and a lower nonlocal threshold (of 0.2 sq. miles) does not well define major rivers and streams.
-The significance of the change (Table \ref{tab:cases_change} demonstrates that importance of optimizing the thresholds for flow path delineation in relation to ML model performance.

-Though the similarity indices capture the likelihood of flooding in the Chicago area and in turn map flooding in northern New Jersey, further work is warranted in exploring this approach across a wide range of geographies and climate types.
-A detailed study could explore the similarity of flooding across different hydroclimatic and topographic regions.
-Potentially, in terms of ML model performance it could be advantageous to have ML models (based off of the dimensionless indices) that are specific to certain regions as characterized by generic climatic and topographic attributes (e.g., average slope).
-Additional work also could explore how the dimensionless indices could be expanded to capture riverine flooding and account for structures that control flooding, e.g., levees.
+The definition of the dimensionless $\pi$ and $\Pi$ terms is not unique --- multiple valid formulations exist under Buckingham $\Pi$ theorem.
+Future work could explore and quantify the performance of different formulations of the dimensionless indices.
+Identifying further performance improvements could involve 1) exploring optimal thresholds for delineating flow paths at different scales to better capture flood processes \cite{sangireddy2016geonet} and 2) resolving reach-averaged hydraulics at a subwatershed level within each HUC 12 watershed.
+Currently, reach-average hydraulics are calculated across entire HUC 12 watershed.
+Additionally, advanced image processing techniques could be integrated into the model, either as a pre-processing step or as part of the machine learning process itself.
+A fully convolutional neural network (e.g., the U-Net ML model for image segmentation \citeA{ronneberger2015u}) could further improve the flash flood prediction by capturing complex spatial patterns, offering a more flexible alternative to the current logistic regression framework.

-Some of the techniques from this study could improve the traditional regression analysis for estimating stream flow.
+The runoff estimation technique used in this study could improve regression analyses commonly used to estimate stream flow.
 Specifically, the geomorphological instantaneous unit hydrograph (GIUH) when convolved with a runoff hyetograph provides a watershed wide signature of the flow versus the contributing area (e.g., Fig. \ref{fig:5_flow_vs_area}).
-With the GIUH relying on data that is readily available at a continental and even a world wide scale (e.g., DEM, landuse, etc.), it could be beneficial to integrate the GIUH attributes into the traditional regressiona analysis for streamflow \citep{capesius2009regional}.
+The GIUH approach relies on data that are readily available at continental and global scales (e.g., DEM and land cover), suggesting that integration of GIUH attributes into streamflow estimation could be widely beneficial \cite{capesius2009regional}.
 The performance of the ML model, which leverages the GIUH, shows that the GIUH has promise in estimating flow over regional areas.
-In particular, the log-linear relationship between contributing area and flow (Fig. \ref{fig:5_flow_vs_area}) could be a factor in future regression analysis.